tyleregan01/Sudoku/README.md

 8. Redesigned game menu for selecting difficulties based on Minesweeper's menu.
 9. Unique feature now implemented.
 10. Refactor: comments, TODOs, and documentation.
+11. Fixed bug 3: letters and 0 could sometimes be added.
+Attempted Things to try #1: Don't use runnables - Resulted in errors.
+May research more later.
+Attempted minor performance improvement: don't perform comparisons when not needed - the setText() operation triggers both the removeUpdate and insertUpdate listeners.
+As such, there is currently no way to distinguish between a user's remove and a program's remove.
+Update info in TODO.

 # TODO